 A Massive Thank You to Ronnie Scott's Charitable Foundation!

-We are delighted that this year our Music Camp 2019 was supported in part by the amazing Ronnie Scott's Charitable Foundation.
+We are delighted that Music Camp 2019 was supported in part by the amazing Ronnie Scott's Charitable Foundation.
 We received a £5,000 grant from the foundation which supported our project costs for the camp.
 The grant was received during our Catalyst period (which ended in July 2019), which means that it was automatically doubled and had twice the impact!

 See below some adorable cards sent to us after the camp from pupils who enjoyed their two-day residential tremendously!
 Support from foundations like RSCF means that we can continue strengthening and expanding our projects, reaching more young people in Nottingham City.